cjdaly/CompuCanvasMP/README.md

 The CompuCanvas MP series uses an Adafruit [Matrix Portal](https://www.adafruit.com/product/4745) (running [CircuitPython](https://circuitpython.org/)) as the system controller.
 One of several RGB matrix panels are placed behind the canvas to produce a low resolution display.

 ## CompuCanvas MP variants
-* CompuCanvas MP-32 - 32x32 matrix
+* CompuCanvas MP-32 - 32x32 pixel matrix
-* CompuCanvas MP-64h - 64x32 (horizontal) matrix
+* CompuCanvas MP-64h - 64x32 pixel matrix (horizontal)
-* CompuCanvas MP-64v - 32x64 (vertical) matrix
+* CompuCanvas MP-64v - 32x64 pixel matrix (vertical)
-* CompuCanvas MP-64x - 64x64 matrix
+* CompuCanvas MP-64x - 64x64 pixel matrix

 ## CompuCanvas MP software
 The `CCMP` folder here contains a CircuitPython program that will drive the Matrix Portal with features like clocks, background images, message boards and more.
 To try it:

 * You will need to copy these [libraries](https://circuitpython.org/libraries) to the `.../CIRCUITPY/lib` folder: